Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Then its ROS software can be restarted using:
 - `sudo systemctl restart robot_handler.service`
 \
-Then its console output and status can be checked using:
+Then part of its console output and status can be checked using:
-- `sudo systemctl restart robot_handler.service`
+- `sudo systemctl status robot_handler.service`
 \
 \
 There is currently no setup for the robot to have its own internet access.